MicrosoftDocs/visualstudio-docs/docs/test/isolating-code-under-test-with-microsoft-fakes.md

 However, there are some factors to consider when using shims:

 **Performance**: Shims run slower because they rewrite your code at runtime.
-Stubs don't have this performance overhead and are as fast as virtual methods can go​​.
+Stubs don't have this performance overhead and are as fast as virtual methods can run​​.

 **Static methods, sealed types**: You can only use stubs to implement interfaces.
 Therefore, stub types can't be used for static methods, non-virtual methods, sealed virtual methods, methods in sealed types, and so on​​.